A hazardous spill in Arizona closes down an interstate and forces an evacuation

 Nitric acid is used to make ammonium nitrate for fertilizers and in the manufacture of plastics and dyes.

-The Centers for Disease Control and Prevention says nitric acid is a highly corrosive, colorless liquid with yellow or red fumes and can cause an acrid smell.
+The Centers for Disease Control and Prevention's website says nitric acid is a highly corrosive, colorless liquid with yellow or red fumes and can cause an acrid smell.

-It says exposure to nitric acid can irritate the eyes, skin, and mucous membranes.
-Depending on the dosage, it also can also cause delayed pulmonary edema, pneumonitis, bronchitis, and dental erosion.
+It says exposure to nitric acid can irritate the eyes, skin and mucous membranes.
+Depending on the dosage, it also can cause delayed pulmonary edema, pneumonitis, bronchitis and dental erosion.

+This hazardous crash comes as Ohio residents continue to raise concerns about the release of toxic chemicals on board a freight train that derailed Feb.
+3 and left 50 cars in a fiery, mangled mess.
+There were no injuries but officials later ordered the evacuation of the immediate area.
+Residents are worried about the potential health impacts from the wreckage.

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.